clementinegrethen/StereoLunar/dataset-generation/readme.md

 # Lunar Surface Dataset Generator

 This repository provides scripts to generate synthetic stereo image pairs of the lunar surface using the [SurRender](https://www.airbus.com/en/products-services/space/space-equipment/surrender) rendering engine.
+> **⚠️ Note:** The parameter values in these scripts are not the exact configuration used to generate the StereoLunar dataset.
+Due to computational constraints, the actual dataset was generated across multiple runs and instances.
+These scripts provide the **trajectory generation framework** adapted for the lunar south pole region.
+To obtain the exact StereoLunar dataset used in our paper, please download it from [Zenodo](https://zenodo.org/).
 ## Overview

 The pipeline consists of three main steps: